ccorsi/learning/resume/containers.md

 This page contains information about my knowledge of Containers, specifically [Docker](https://www.docker.com/).

+## Docker

+# Conclusion

+While I have only really worked with Docker within a working environment.
+It is my objective to be able to expand my knowledge of containers like kubernetes, nix, openstack and others.
+This is something that has become an important requirement to be able to work more within a cloud environment.

 {% comment %}
 Talk about how I have used Docker to build and test our APM product.
 How I have used it to update the minimal